surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 ### Delay

-The delay algorithm in Surge is very versatile and can work well both as an echo/delay and chorus.
+The delay algorithm in Surge XT is very versatile and can work well both as an echo/delay and chorus.

 ![Illustration 20: Delay algorithm block diagram](./images/Pictures/illu20.png)